Australian Capital Territory: Media

-The Australian Capital Territory have a daily newspaper, The Canberra Times, which was established in 1926.
+The territory has a daily newspaper, The Canberra Times, which was established in 1926.
 There are also several free weekly publications, including news magazines City News and Canberra Weekly.

-Major daily newspapers such as The Daily Telegraph and The Sydney Morning Herald from Sydney, The Age and The Herald Sun from Melbourne as well as national publications The Australian and The Australian Financial Review are also available for purchase via retail outlets or via home delivery in the Australian Capital Territory.
+Major Australian metropolitan newspapers such as the Daily Telegraph and Sydney Morning Herald from Sydney, The Age and Herald Sun from Melbourne as well as national publications The Australian and the Australian Financial Review are also available.

-There are a number of AM and FM stations broadcasting throughout the ACT (AM/FM Listing).
-The main commercial operators are the Capital Radio Network (2CA and 2CC), and Austereo/ARN (104.7 and Mix 106.3).
+There are a number of AM and FM stations broadcasting throughout the territory (AM/FM Listing).
+The main commercial operators are the Capital Radio Network (2CA and 2CC), and Southern Cross Austereo/ARN Media (Hit 104.7 and Mix 106.3).
 There are also several community operated stations as well as the local and national stations of the Australian Broadcasting Corporation.

 A DAB+ digital radio trial is also in operation, it simulcasts some of the AM/FM stations, and also provides several digital only stations (DAB+ Trial Listing).

 Five free-to-air television stations service the territory: